 Well, we'd say five years at the very least.
-Nintendo hasn't said much about a Switch 2, but it has said that it wants the console's life-cycle to stretch beyond the usual five-year window.
+Nintendo has specifically stated that it wants the console's life-cycle to stretch beyond the usual five-year window.
 As a result, don't expect a proper Nintendo Switch 2 until 2022 at the earliest.

 Nintendo Switch 2: price

 Part of the appeal of the Nintendo Switch is its affordable price, competing with the likes of the PlayStation 4 and Xbox One X, and Nintendo will want to continue that trend in the future.
 Look out for a Nintendo Switch 2 device coming in under the £300/$300 mark.